I'm an Aesthetician—These Are the Best Skincare Ingredients of All Time

 9. Glycolic Acid

-Like lactic acid, glycolic acid is also an AHA but has a much smaller molecule size, which means it can penetrate deeper into the skin.
-It is less suitable for dry and sensitive skin types than the above, but does have a stronger effect so will really help to speed up skin cell turnover, quickly leading to smoother, brighter skin.
-"It works by loosening the bonds that holds the dead skin cells together to aid skin’s natural exfoliation process,” explains Laftah.
+Like lactic acid, glycolic acid is also an AHA but has a much smaller molecular size, which means it can penetrate deeper into the skin.
+It is less suitable for dry and sensitive skin types than the above, but it does have a stronger effect, so it will really help to speed up skin cell turnover, quickly leading to smoother, brighter skin.
+"It works by loosening the bonds that hold the dead skin cells together to aid skin’s natural exfoliation process,” explains Laftah.
 "Over time, this helps to reduce pigmentation and brighten the skin’s appearance, so it’s great for those with blemish-prone skin, hyperpigmentation, and dull skin.”

 10. Benzoyl Peroxide